horaceg/blog/content/posts/python-concurrency.md

 I wholeheartedly recomment this amazing [live-coding session](https://youtu.be/MCs5OvhV9S4) by David Beazley.
 Maybe you can google [websockets](https://en.wikipedia.org/wiki/WebSocket) first, just to get that they open a bi-directional channel between client and server.

-You can also read [this detailed answer](https://stackoverflow.com/a/60644649/9162021) from stackoverflow to grasp basic differences between concurrency and parallelism in python.
+You can also read [this detailed answer](https://stackoverflow.com/a/60644649/9162021) from stackoverflow to grasp differences between concurrency and parallelism in python.